Computing and Linguistics

 Students interested in the Computing and Linguistics major are encouraged to consult with the DUS.
 Further information about the major and answers to FAQs are available on the Computing and Linguistics website.
 The entire selection of courses by students in the major must be approved by the DUS.

-Number of courses B.A.—11 term credits beyond prereqs and not incl senior req; B.S.—14 term credits beyond prereqs and not including senior req
+Number of courses B.A. degree—11 term credits beyond prereqs and not incl senior req; B.S. degree—14 term credits beyond prereqs and not including senior req

-Distribution of courses Both degrees—2 math core courses, 1 adv linguistics structure course, 1 adv natural language processing course, 1 adv course in machine learning; B.A.—S&DS 238, 2 linguistics core courses, 1 elective; B.S.—2 statistics core courses, 3 linguistics core courses, two electives
+Distribution of courses Both degrees—2 math core courses, 1 adv linguistics structure course, 1 adv natural language processing course, 1 adv course in machine learning; B.A. degree—2 linguistics core courses, 1 elective; B.S. degree—2 statistics core courses, 3 linguistics core courses, 2 electives

 Substitution permitted Elective courses in computational linguistics, machine-learning and applications of computational linguistics, as approved by DUS

-Senior requirement Both degrees—Capstone seminar; B.S.—one additional semester of senior project
+Senior requirement Both degrees—Capstone seminar CSLI 490; B.S. degree—one additional semester of senior project